-- 1 Turn the printer on, and wait until the printer finishes pressurizing the fuser and initializing the EP process. - 2 Use a non-metallic object to press the engine test button. - 3 When the printer is idle, press the engine test button again to print an engine test print page.
+- 1 Turn the printer on, and wait until the printer is idle. - 2 Use a non-metallic object to press and hold the engine test button until the printer begins to initialize the EP process. - 3 When the printer is idle again, press the engine test button again to print an engine test print page.